 Skip to main content

-Regular breast screening can find breast cancer before you notice any signs or symptoms.
+Regular breast screening can find breast cancer before you notice any symptoms.

 Breast screening uses X-rays called mammograms to check your breasts for signs of cancer.